 List of all Earth as a System Mini Lessons

 Students observe monthly images of changing vegetation patterns, looking for seasonal changes occurring throughout 2017.
 These data can be used by students to develop their own models of change.

 This mini lesson helps students visualize how the Hydrosphere and Cryosphere interact to produce changes in land and sea ice.

 Students analyze four data visualizations focused on the topic of sea level.
-They use a jigsaw method to explore and communicate their findings with their peers.
+They use a jigsaw method to explore and communicate their findings to their peers.